In Mexico autos town, labor rights falter despite U.S. trade deal

 The powerful U.S. union federation, the AFL-CIO, told Reuters in April it was drafting cases against companies in Mexico under USMCA, and would make details public in May.

 Matamoros is one of a string of Mexican border cities which American firms were lured to by cheap labor in recent decades.
-Its factories supply parts for General Motors Co (GM.N), Toyota Motor Corp (7203.T), Stellantis (STLA.MI) and other automakers.
+Its factories supply parts for General Motors Co, Toyota Motor Corp, Stellantis and other automakers.

 Booming trade with the United States has brought jobs to areas of northern Mexico but labor rights lag.